Post thumbnail

 There are multiple ways to see it:

-In this setup CI and CD are not 1 continuous action, they are building blocks.
-This doesn't mean that we can't deploy automatically the CD building block can be triggered automatically after the CI building blocks.
-It means that you have the control on how and when to sequence them.
+In this setup, CI and CD are not one continuous action, they are building blocks.
+This doesn't mean that we can't deploy automatically—the CD building block can be triggered automatically after the CI building blocks.
+It means that you have control over how and when to sequence them.

 A pattern that is not decoupling CI and CD can be as follows: